UCL-CCS/TIES_MD/TIES_MD/doc/source/API.rst

     #How many total replicas of each window are run (we recommend at least 5).
     md.total_reps = 3

     #Boolean for if we will split all replicas into separate runs.
-(True for maximum parallelism)
+(Set to True for maximum parallelism)
     md.split_run = False

     #List for where in lambda schedule (0->1) should the electrostatic potentials begin, stop appearing.